-The coarse material will give structural strength.
-The fine earth will fill the spaces between the coarse materials.
+The coarse material gives structural strength.
+The fine earth fills the spaces between the coarse materials.
 Clay content and its characteristics will determine much of the behaviour of the dam.

 The quantity of clay and silt can be roughly assessed by working out how plastic and mouldable the fine earth is when worked into a moist ball.
-A tablespoon of soil in the palm of the hand worked with water added from a small spray bottle until it reaches the consistency of warm plasticine will give the information.
-If the resulting ball holds together and will ribbon moderately between the thumb and the forefinger, then there should be sufficient fines to enable compaction to produce a reasonably water-tight structure.
+Take a tablespoon of soil in the palm of your hand and work it with water added from a spray bottle until it reaches the consistency of warm plasticine.
+If the ball holds together and will ribbon moderately between the thumb and the forefinger — there should be enough fines to enable compaction to produce a reasonably water-tight structure.

-It is undesirable to have either too much or too little dispersion in dam construction materials.
+Too much or too little dispersion in dam construction materials is not ideal:

-Soils that will not disperse even after working when saturated (ie vigorously shaken in a jar of water and left for 10 minutes) are going to be difficult to make watertight.
+- Soils that will not disperse even after working when saturated (vigorously shaken in a jar of water and left for 10 minutes) are going to be difficult to make watertight.

 A soil which markedly shrinks on drying will tend to crack and produce lines of weakness.

-The potential for shrinkage can be estimated by working the fine earth into a fairly wet state (ie to a moisture content which causes the soil to behave a bit like whipped cream) using a spatula and a spray bottle, and then making an approximately 200mm long mould (using a vaselined 12mm diameter split PVC pipe).
-Then it is allowed to slowly dry out.
+The potential for shrinkage can be estimated by working the fine earth into a fairly wet state (to a moisture content which causes the soil to behave a bit like whipped cream) using a spatula and a spray bottle, and then making an approximately 200mm long mould (using a vaselined 12mm diameter split PVC pipe).
+Then allow it to slowly dry out.

 The linear shrinkage (LS) can then be estimated from the following relationship: